 “The boy dead, I tell you” she insisted.

 “No, He did not die.
 He is free.”
 I paused, once again the feeling of shame overcoming my conscience.
 “The judge put him in jail for two weeks.
 Maybe to stop the lawyer and party-member from beating him to death.
 He’s back in the University.”

 We stopped at the community gate.
 I pulled out my card-like digital key and swiped it on a metallic box on the wall.
 The massive iron gate clicked open.
 When we entered the common hall, the security man looked up and said knee-how.
 I returned the knee-how with a bow.
 Once in the hall, there was Internet. .

 I drew out my iPhone, which automatically picked up the signal and locked on.

-“Here, let me show you,” I said, lowering the screen to her eye level.
+“Here, let me show you,” I said, wishing to save as much of my national pride.
+I lowered the screen to her eye level.

 It took a few seconds to get through the mandatory Chinese commercial on YouTube.
 Social media is officially banned, but the authority closed eyes on foreigners using a Virtual Private Network (VPN) to sneak out through a hole in the official ban.

 Kanhaiya, the 29-year old ‘boy’, was cheerfully speaking to his crowd of followers, occasionally pausing to raise his hand, like a possessed revolutionary, to scream a slogan or two, which the followers echoed with equal gusto.